maros/Zway-BaseModule/README.md

 To simplify handling of multilevel and binary switches, metrics:level can both be queried with the values 'on','off', true and false. (ie.
 ['metrics:level','=','on'] would also find multilevel switches with level >= 1

+## processDeviceList

+Processes a callback for each device in the list of device

+'''
+self.processDeviceList(self.config.devices,function(vDev) {
+    // Do something
+});
+'''

 ## parseTime